 Procedures and decision making.
 ICRC grievance mechanism procedures set out the length of time stakeholders can expect to wait for the response and resolution of their grievances.
-The maximum time to resolve grievances is currently set at 10 days The current intake of grievances and feedback in Myanmar shows a large majority of cases that can be resolved by the call operators or ICRC/MRCS field staff within a short period of the information being received.
+The maximum time to resolve grievances is currently set at 10 working days.
+The current intake of grievances and feedback in Myanmar shows many cases that can be resolved by the call operators or ICRC field staff within a short period of the information being received.
 After a grievance is resolved or closed, this is communicated to the complainant through the same channel of grievance submission, with date of completion recorded.